top of page

 People playing and enjoying a sunny beach; lively atmosphere with blue umbrellas, crashing waves, and onlookers in colorful attire.

-Just 10 minutes from Jamestown lies Accra’s most popular beach, the perfect spot for Speed to unleash his energy.
-Given how Speed thrives on chaos and how much more he loves doing backflips, why not set up the opportunity for a backflip in one of the most active yet paradoxically relaxing places in Accra?
-With the colorful and talented Labadi and Laboma beach boys and girls, Speed can dive into beach volleyball, soccer, raves, horse riding, or simply chill by the shore.
-The beaches are packed with enough action and stimuli to keep his content lively and engaging for hours.
+10 minutes from Jamestown lies Accra’s infamous Labadi beach---the perfect spot for Speed to unleash his energy.
+Given how Speed thrives on chaos and how much he loves doing backflips, why not set up the opportunity for a backflip on our active yet relaxing coast?
+With the colorful and talented beach crowd, Speed can attempt beach volleyball, soccer, raves, horse riding, or simply chill by the shore.
+The beaches are packed with enough action and activities to keep his content lively and engaging for hours.
 Missing out on the sunny, 540 km stretch of Ghanaian coastline would truly be a disservice to both him and his fans.

 Players in yellow and blue uniforms play volleyball outdoors near old white buildings.
 The ball is in mid-air under a clear blue sky.

-Football is, of course, unavoidable in Ghana.
-Ghana is a football-mad nation, and Speed’s skill and passion for the game makes a street football challenge, an academy visit, or a Black Stars training session almost inevitable.Ā Since Ghana is the home to one of the best football teams on the continent, our streets are also teeming with young, undiscovered talent waiting for a chance to shine.
-Speed could easily join a quick street-rules game or a skill challenge, which takes less than 20 minutes but generates enough energy and hype to fuel online banter with fans for days.
-Street football is everywhere—on nearly every corner—and extremely easy to find (we know of at least 22 weekly games without even trying).
+Ghana is a football-crazy nation, and Speed’s skill and passion for the game makes a football challenge of some sort almost inevitable.Ā Since Ghana is the home to one of the best football teams on the continent, our streets are also teeming with young, undiscovered talent waiting for a chance to shine.
+Speed could easily join a quick street-rules game since Street football is on nearly every corner, and extremely easy to find (we know of at least 12 weekly games without even trying).
 Imagine Speed in a Ghana jersey, passionately debating football takes with locals—that’s pure content gold.

 Boxing With Bukom Talent